 Why in the world would you want to add feet and heads to your bone broth?

-Once you’ve mastered the classic chicken bone broth, you may start to find yourself curious about the strange chicken parts that your farmer or butcher may sell.
+Once you've mastered the classic chicken bone broth, you may start to find yourself curious about the strange chicken parts that your farmer or butcher may sell.
 Today, in a boneless-skinless-chicken-breast culture, we are trained to think that lean muscle meat is the best source of animal protein.
-Oh contraire!
-It is indeed the offal, the bones, and the fat of properly raised animals that provide us with the important fat-soluble vitamins and micro-minerals that are completely lacking in ‘white meat’.
+Au contraire!
+It is indeed the offal, the bones, and the fat of properly raised animals that provide us with the important fat-soluble vitamins and micro-minerals that are completely lacking in ‘white meat.'

-Throughout human history, the traditional cultures worldwide that enjoyed vibrant health intuitively knew that the practice of eating the whole animal (be it bison, fowl, or fish) would provide the most profound nutritional benefit.
+Throughout human history, the traditional cultures worldwide that enjoyed vibrant health intuitively knew that the practice of eating the whole animal (be it bison, fowl, or fish) would provide the most profound nutritional benefits.
 They prized the organ meats, cooked with rendered animal fats, and made soup broth from the bones. (source)

 Chicken stock made with the unusual parts is a wonderful way to incorporate the nutritional benefits of the ‘whole animal’ without having to sit down with a knife and fork to these parts on a plate.
 When you receive the heads and feet from your farmer, they most likely have already been cleaned, so there is nothing more to do other than gingerly or exuberantly dump them in your stock pot.

-Prepare the stock using the classic method above, adding as few or as many heads, feet, necks, and giblets that you may desire or have on hand.
+Prepare the stock using the classic method above, adding as few or as many heads, feet, necks, and giblets as you may desire or have on hand.
 I tend to do a weekly stock with my leftover chicken bones, throwing in a couple of heads and a handful of feet plus the contents of the giblet bag.
 Then every few months or so, I whip out my monster pot and make a massive batch to have on hand with necks, backs, head, feet and organs.

 Got beef stock from roasted bones brewing on the stove now with lazy bubbles.